 The point is, it’s not that simple, especially when you work remotely or develop courses for your customer from another country.
 And it can take hours of your time to find suitable photos on the web if you need an exact appearance, expression, and angle.

-If you’re all set with a studio, a team, and photo and lightning equipment, your next step will be approaching a model and working with him or her.
+If you’re all set with a studio, a team, and photo and lighting equipment, your next step will be approaching a model and working with him or her.

 The average character package includes 300-400 pictures of the same person in various poses and – most importantly! – with various expressions.